fsmosca/musketeer-chess/README.md

 ## F. Piece movements
 [Back to table of contents](#table-of-contents)

-See how musketeer pieces move in a playing area at https://musketeerchess.net/site/game-rules/
+See also the official site for musketeer chess at https://musketeerchess.net/site/game-rules/

 #### 1. Leopard
 * Move description